linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks-2021.md

 ## Footnotes

 [^1]:
      For example, statements like "Linkerd added Xms of latency at the median" in this report do not mean that Linkerd will add Xms of median latency to _your_ application.
 Nor do they mean that an individual Linkerd proxy will add Xms of latency (in fact, the median latency of an individual Linkerd proxy is less than a millisecond for most types of traffic).

 [^2]:
+    It was extremely tempting to report these numbers!
+But, "latest version" means latest version, and in this case that means Linkerd 2.11.1.

+[^3]:
      The proxy might be the most interesting part of the service mesh from a technology perspective, but it's the _least_ interesting part from the users' perspective.
-Our belief is that the service mesh proxy should be an implementation detail, and we strive hard to ensure that the majority of Linkerd users have to learn very little about Linkerd2-proxy.
+Our belief is that the service mesh proxy should be an implementation detail, and we strive hard to ensure that—blog posts aside—the majority of Linkerd users have to learn very little about Linkerd2-proxy.